uteq/agralog-electron/README.md

 ## Installation
 1. Run `npm install`
-2. To startup local environment run `npm start`
+2. To startup local environment run `npm start`.

+_If you have changes in your file type `rs` to restart the service_.

 ### Build
 To build the app run `npm run make`.
 This will build the app in the `out` directory.